Noel Gallagher's 1967 Gibson Firebird III Non-Reverse

 -

 Despite its incredibly lightweight body, it's a massive-sounding guitar.
 You've got to hand that to the Seymour Duncan Pearly Gates pick-ups.
-These were added some time between September and December 1994, replacing the three P90s that were in place when Noel first bought the guitar.
+As we know, they replaced the three P90s that were in place when Noel first bought the guitar.
 You can still see the routing in the body for those three pick-ups.
 From three to two may sound like a loss.
 Until you plug in and play.
 And, OMG, these Pearly Gates are immense.
 In Seymour Duncan's own words: "Our country fried Pearly Gates Set transforms any Les Paul style guitar into a classic rock outlaw."
 So, it's not a Les Paul, but with this pair, the Firebird knocks stripes off any off-the-shelf Les Paul Standard.

 -